opendcs/opendcs/SECURITY.md

 To report a vulnerability please browses to the issues, click New Issues, and select Report a Vulnerability.

-Provided as much delete as you are willing so we can get started on fixing any issues.
+Provide as much delete as you are willing so we can get started on fixing any issues.

 ## Regarding Static Analysis tools